mapbox/mapbox-studio-classic/sources/mbstreets/README.md

 Country labels also have a `scalerank` field that can be used to fit more labels on the map at low zoom levels by giving smaller countries a smaller text-size.

+#### Avoiding cut-off labels

+With traditional map tile rendering, metatiles are a common approach to reducing the occurrence of cut-off labels at tile edges.

 #### Limited subset

 To save on file size, all possible labels are not included in each vector tile, but a limited number of the most important ones bases on what could and should be reasonably labeled.
 For example, a very short road might not be in the `road_label` layer because there wouldn't be room to label it anyway.

+The vector tiles also omit parks, water bodies, POIs, etc that are mapped only as nodes.
+The main reason is that there is no way to determine the size or importance of these things.
+Future versions of the vector tiles schema will likely contain more of these, but not all of them.